ckmclean/2dTechTest/README.md

 directory also contains dummy responses for both the address search and qualification that you can build against, however your submitted solution must use our proper APIs.

+## Things to consider

+* We expect this test to take an evening at most and would appreciate the solution provided to us within 48 hours of delivery of these
+  instructions.
+* Our focus is primarily on functionality, usability, and comprehension.
+* Make it look good, but don't feel like it has to be stunning - use a framework like Bootstrap or any Material UI base if you wish, or you can reference our own sites
+* Pay attention to the business groups provided.
+You may use any that you wish, however your presentation should match.
+* If you wish to go above and beyond, think about what other data you could present to the customer that is genuinely relevant - look at what adds value, perhaps there's another layer you could expand upon?
+* Whatever you do, don't get lost in providing the most complete solution beyond the requirements.
+Initiative is a great thing to show, but focus on the goal of the test.